 All grantees receiving awards from the Institute are responsible for the management and fiscal control of all funds.
 Responsibilities include accounting for receipts and expenditures, maintaining adequate financial records, and refunding expenditures disallowed by audits.

-2. Responsibilities of the State Supreme Court
+2. Responsibilities of State Supreme Court

 b.
 The State Supreme Court or its designee shall receive all Institute funds awarded to such courts; be responsible for assuring proper administration of Institute funds; and be responsible for all aspects of the project, including proper accounting and financial record-keeping by the subgrantee.
-These responsibilities include:

 (1) Reviewing Financial Operations.
 The State Supreme Court or its designee should be familiar with, and periodically monitor, its subgrantees' financial operations, records system, and procedures.
 Particular attention should be directed to the maintenance of current financial data.

 (2) Recording Financial Activities.
 The subgrantee's grant award or contract obligation, as well as cash advances and other financial activities, should be recorded in the financial records of the State Supreme Court or its designee in summary form.
-Subgrantee expenditures should be recorded on the books of the State Supreme Court OR evidenced by report forms duly filed by the subgrantee.
+Subgrantee expenditures should be recorded on the books of the State Supreme Court or evidenced by report forms duly filed by the subgrantee.
 Matching contributions provided by subgrantees should likewise be recorded, as should any project income resulting from program operations.

 (3) Budgeting and Budget Review.
 The State Supreme Court or its designee should ensure that each subgrantee prepares an adequate budget as the basis for its award commitment.
 The State Supreme Court should maintain the details of each project budget on file.